NASA-PDS/registry/docs/source/cloud/architecture.rst

 On-Prem vs. Cloud
 *****************

-In a typical on-premise deployment, the PDS Registry Application is composed, server-side of a ReSTful API Server which queries Opensearch indices in response to user-submitted search requests - both components of which are highlighted
+In a typical on-premise deployment, the PDS Registry Application is composed, server-side, of a ReSTful API Server and an OpenSearch database.
+The users submit queries to the API which queries OpenSearch for building the responses.

-below:
+Both components of which are highlighted below:

 .. image:: /_static/images/registry-onprem.png